SlavicShaman/Website1/README.md

 I realised that the site was broken.
 In case of changing anything related to body tag in CSS, the site looked horribly.
 I am going to write it all over again.

 # Day 9 - 03.05.2020
 Uploading a new version of the website.
-The previous, broken one is moved to trash/broken-prototype-1.
+The previous, broken one is moved to trash repository, folder broken-prototype-Website1-version1.